Windows 11: PC doesn’t meet the minimum system requirements

 Secure Boot option under security in BIOS

-1. Ensure that Secure Boot is enabled.
+1. Ensure that Secure Boot is Enabled.

 Secure Boot option in BIOS